rajadilipkolli/my-spring-boot-experiments/boot-chaos-monkey/README.md

 **Verification**:

-* Check logs to confirm chaos injection events.
+* Check application logs for entries containing "Chaos Monkey" to confirm injection events
-* Use Gatling or other load testing tools to verify how the application behaves under stress.
+* Use Gatling or other load testing tools to measure:
+  * Response time degradation
+  * Error rate changes
+  * System resource utilization

 By default, Chaos Monkey is enabled.
 Let's disable it and run the tests again.
 It should improve the response times.